Last Updated on August 8, 2022 by Dave Farquhar

 Coleco’s eventual fate

-The Coleco Gemini video game system was pretty much done by the end of 1983 as demand for the Atari 2600 tanked.
+The Coleco Gemini video game system was pretty much a non-factor in the marketplace by the end of 1983 as demand for the Atari 2600 tanked.
 Coleco didn’t last much longer either.

-Coleco tried to pivot to home computers with its Adam computer, which it released in 1983.
+Coleco was hedging its bets.
+In 1983 it also released its Adam home computer.
+And when demand for home computers soared, Coleco tried to ride that wave.
 The Adam held a lot of promise, but manufacturing defects held the machine back, and Coleco ended up losing $98.4 million in 1984.
 Coleco discontinued the Adam in January 1985, unable to compete with the Commodore 64 juggernaut.

 It kept the Coleco Vision game system in production until October 1985, saying it was still marginally profitable.
 But when it came to video games, Atari and Coleco were part of the past.
 The future belonged to Nintendo.
 The Sega Master System was extremely similar to the Coleco Vision, but Sega souped up the graphics chip to better compete with Nintendo.
 In theory Coleco could have repeated the Gemini strategy against Sega, but they didn’t have the money.
 Bowing out of video games when they did was probably the right decision.